 Our perfect High Priest serves in a perfect heaven to make perfect those who believe.

 Christ’s sacrifice was effective in paying for sins.
-Israel’s sacrifices were only ceremonial; the atonement sacrifice only covered sins, not remove them as Christ did.
+Israel’s sacrifices were only ceremonial; the atonement sacrifice only covered sins and did not remove them like Christ did.
 Christ’s ministry was superior because it was spiritual, not material.